Impedance measurement Techniques | Impedance measurement methods

-This page covers impedance measurement basics and impedance measurement methods.
-The common methods used for impedance measurements are bridge method, resonant method, I-V method, RF I-V method, network analysis method and auto balancing bridge method.
+This page covers impedance measurement techniques or impedance measurement methods.
+The common methods or techniques used for impedance measurements are bridge method, resonant method, I-V method, RF I-V method, network analysis method and auto balancing bridge method.

 As we know impedance is very important parameter.
 It is used to characterize electronic components and circuits.
 Impedance is defined as opposition to AC (alternating current) at given frequency when it is passed through electronic device or circuit.

 As mentioned in the figure-1 above impedance vector consists of real part (resistance, R) and

 Z = R + j * X (In rectangular form)